Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: Technical Evaluation

 \subsubsection{Interpretation.}

 The contrasting patterns of expert agreement reveal two important characteristics of the system.
-The high agreement on reasoning validity (78.9\% perfect agreement in Table~\ref{tab:rater-agreement}) demonstrates that the system exhibits strong pedagogical competence—it consistently generates sound rationales that experts recognize as appropriate.
-In contrast, the moderate agreement on instructional actions (23.9\% perfect agreement in Table~\ref{tab:rater-agreement}) reflects genuine pedagogical flexibility rather than a system limitation.
-Effective tutoring inherently admits multiple valid approaches, and expert teachers frequently disagree on optimal instructional sequences even while concurring on underlying pedagogical principles.
+The high agreement on reasoning validity (74.7\% perfect agreement) in Table~\ref{tab:rater-agreement}) demonstrates that the system exhibits strong pedagogical competence---it consistently generates sound rationales that experts recognize as appropriate.
+In contrast, the moderate agreement on instructional actions reflects genuine pedagogical flexibility rather than a system limitation.
+Effective tutoring inherently admits multiple valid approaches, and expert teachers frequently disagree on optimal instructional sequences even while concurring on underlying pedagogical principles.Experts also noted that the simulated dialogue mirrored their own teaching strategies, praising the flexibility and breadth of generated interventions.
+Raters specifically commended the system's orthographic precision, such as correctly identifying the <-ion> suffix in ``action'' rather than the common error <-tion>.